Amodimethicone: The Science of My Favourite Hair Ingredient

 Related Post: What to Expect After You Bleach Your Asian Hair

 Typical straight, black East Asian, hair naturally has low porosity, with the outside cuticle lying very flat.
-This means that water and other ingredients don’t go in or out of the hair strand easily, so using the wrong product didn’t have a huge effect.
+This means that water and other ingredients don’t go in or out of the hair strand as easily, so using the wrong product didn’t have a huge effect before bleaching.

 Related Post: Low Maintenance Pastel Hair Routine (video)